 Amnesty International supports schools and their wider communities in all regions of the world to build a global culture of human rights.
-Our Human Rights Friendly Schools project aims to empower young people and promote the active participation of all members of the school community to integrate human rights values and principles into all areas of school life.
+Human Rights Friendly Schools aim to empower young people and promote the active participation of all members of the school community to integrate human rights values and principles into all areas of school life.

 WHAT IS A HUMAN RIGHTS FRIENDLY SCHOOL?

 A Human Rights Friendly School places human rights at the heart of the learning experience and makes human rights an integral part of everyday school life.
 From the way decisions are made in schools, to the way people treat each other, to the curriculum and extra-curricular activities on offer, right down to the very surroundings in which students are taught, the school becomes an exemplary model for human rights education.

 A Human Rights Friendly School is founded on principles of equality, dignity, respect, non-discrimination and participation.
 It is a school community where human rights are learned, taught, practised, respected, protected and promoted.
 Human Rights Friendly Schools are inclusive environments where all are encouraged to take active part in school life, regardless of status or role, and where cultural diversity is celebrated.
 Young people and the school community learn about human rights by putting them into practice every day.
 Through an approach which goes beyond the classroom and into all aspects of school life, commonly called a ‘whole-school approach,’ a ‘holistic approach’ or ‘rights-based approach,' both schools and young people become powerful catalysts for change in their wider communities.

 GHANA: A HUMAN RIGHTS FRIENDLY SCHOOL IN PRACTICE